wa7vc/wa7vc.org/apps/marvin/README.md

     * LANG=en_US.UTF-8
     * RELEASE_COOKIE=YOUR_SECRET_COOKIE
     * MARVIN_IRC_PASSWORD=YOUR_IRC_PASSWORD

     Both the secret cookie and irc password for the WA7VC deployment are stored in an ansible vault.
 Note that the cookie must be a shared cookie between Marvin and the WA7VC website app.
     The ansible deployment task includes a systemd unit that runs the application, restarts it if necessary, and provides it the necessary ENV.

 ## Notes
   * In order to use the `./marvin remote` to access to remote console you will need to start it with the RELEASE_COOKIE env variable containing the cookie
   * Have had trouble with IRC bot staying connected on occasion.
-    Can execute this manually via remote console to fix:
+    Can execute the following manually via remote console to fix:
     ```
     > GenServer.cast(Marvin.IrcRobot.get_pid(), {:reconnect})
     ```